114snehasish/homelab-azure-public/README.md

     ```

 ### Verification
-Once deployed, I SSH into my VM (`terraform output ssh_command`) and check that Docker is running and my persistence strategy is active.
-See [Walkthrough Artifact](.gemini/antigravity/brain/c804c037-79cb-410f-be72-bd4f1152b3bb/walkthrough.md) for details.
+Once deployed, I verify that the core is healthy and persistent.
+See my **[✅ Verification Guide](docs/verification_guide.md)** for the procedure.

 ### CI/CD
-I manage my deployments via GitHub Actions in `.github/workflows/`.
-I make sure variables `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID`, and `ARM_TENANT_ID` are set in my GitHub Secrets.
+I manage these core deployments via GitHub Actions in `.github/workflows/`.